intuition-dev/INTUITION2/SETUP.md

         // make a directory where you will mount mkdir /home/admin/mnt

-        // use the FTP user name and address of your static site
+        // use the FTP user name and address of your static site (same as in step 1)
         // if you wish to use S3, follow the instructions at /PERSPECTIVES/S3.md sshfs -o allow_other USERNAME@HOST_IP:/www/ /home/admin/mnt